Timo-Vehvilainen/EEG-feature-analysis-pipeline/README.md

 # Output

-After running the final part of the pipeline succesfully, the following three files should appear for each figure that is produced:
+After running the final part of the pipeline succesfully, the following three files are saved for each figure window that is produced:

-    - .fig-file of the figure
+    -.fig-file of the full figure
-    - .pdf-image of the figure
+    -.pdf-image of the full figure
-    - .mat file, which includes a cell array of tables.
+    -.mat file, which includes a cell array of tables.
 Each cell in the cell array visually corresponds to a subplot in the figure of the same name.
 Eg. The data table for the subplot in the upper left-hand corner is in cell with index (1,1).

 # Artifact data formatting